Study PMBOK 8 stakeholder identification and analysis for PMP 2026: influence, interest, representation, engagement level, and register-only traps.

 Explanation: B is best because it recognizes a representation and engagement gap in the stakeholder analysis.
 A overweights sponsor approval.
 C may be premature before clarifying the issue.
 D postpones learning when it is most needed.

-After this section, move into communication and engagement planning so the stakeholder map becomes action.
-When your practice misses come from missing quiet users or relying too heavily on one representative voice, use the free PMP 2026 practice preview on web and check whether the stronger answer widened the analysis before escalating or persuading.
+After this section, move into Communication and Engagement Planning so the stakeholder map becomes action.
+If your misses come from missing quiet users or relying too heavily on one representative voice, review PMP 2026 People and use the PMP 2026 practice page on external practice to check whether the stronger answer widened the analysis before escalating or persuading.